Eastern Regional Libraries: Rowville Library

 Rowville Library was opened on 21 August 1989 under the clock tower at Stud Park Shopping Centre.
 Rowville Library has a strong community focus and is well known for its participation in Rowville's annual Stringybark Festival.

 Croydon Library

-Croydon Library was opened on 15 October 1973 and has recently celebrated 40 years of operation in the community.
+Croydon Library was opened on 15 October 1973 and by 2023 had celebrated 50 years of community operation.
 The library is situated beside a small lake and the Maroondah City Council Service Centre.
 The Croydon Library specialises in historical material and maintains the local history, genealogy and military history collections.
 The library also houses the Croydon Historical Society.

 Realm

 Ringwood Library originally opened in Warrandyte Road, Ringwood, on 4 May 1970 and later moved to the Eastland Shopping Centre district in March 1995.
 In October, 2013, Ringwood Library returned to the original building in Warrandyte Road while the new Ringwood Library, Learning and Cultural Centre and Town Square (Realm) was under construction.
 The new Realm library opened at Eastland Shopping Centre on 29 October 2015.
 The building also houses an art gallery and a cafe.